-Between 1 November 1910 and 12 January 1911, she voyaged to Europe and back with the 2d Battleship Division.
+Between 1 November 1910 and 12 January 1911, she voyaged to Europe and back with the Second Battleship Division.
 This visit took her to Cherbourg, France, and Portland, England.
-Upon her return to Norfolk, she entered the navy yard for repairs, and then conducted tactics training and maneuvers off the New England coast following a short visit to New York, she steamed east with the 2d Battleship Division for a visit to Copenhagen, Denmark; Stockholm, Sweden; and Kronstadt, Russia.
+Upon her return to Norfolk, she entered the navy yard for repairs, and then conducted tactics training and maneuvers off the New England coast following a short visit to New York, then steamed east with the Second Battleship Division for a visit to Copenhagen, Denmark; Stockholm, Sweden; and Kronstadt, Russia.
 During the return from Kronstadt, she reached Kiel, Germany, on 21 June in time to join in the Kiel Yachting Week, hosted by Kaiser Wilhelm II.
-On 13 July 1911, she arrived off Provincetown, Mass., and engaged in battle practice along the coast to the Chesapeake Bay.
+On 13 July 1911, she arrived off Provincetown and engaged in battle practice along the coast to the Chesapeake Bay.

-Late in 1911, she took part in the naval review at New York and maneuvers with the 1st Squadron out of Newport, R.I.
+Late in 1911, she took part in the naval review at New York and maneuvers with the First Squadron out of Newport, R.I.
 On 3 January 1912, she departed New York for winter operations in the vicinity of Guantanamo Bay, Cuba.
 South Carolina returned to Norfolk on 13 March and, until late June, cruised the east coast as far north as Newport.
-In June, she joined in the welcome receptions at Hampton Roads and New York given in honor of the visiting German Squadron, comprised of battle cruiser Moltke and two small cruisers, Bremen and Stettin.
+In June, she joined in the welcome receptions at Hampton Roads and New York given in honor of the visiting German Squadron, comprised of battle cruiser Moltke and two small cruisers Bremen and Stettin.
 On 30 June, she entered the yard at Norfolk for overhaul.

 After a brief period training midshipmen in the Virginia Capes area, South Carolina embarked upon a 16-month period during which she carried the "Big Stick" to the Gulf of Mexico and the Caribbean Sea.
-From late June until mid-September 1913, she cruised the eastern coast of Mexico protecting American interests at Tampico and Vera Cruz.
+From late June until mid-September 1913, she cruised the eastern coast of Mexico protecting U.S. interests at Tampico and Vera Cruz.
 She was overhauled at Norfolk from late September 1913 until early January 1914, and then headed for maneuvers off Culebra Island.

-On the 28th, the battleship landed Marines at Port-au-Prince, Haiti, to guard the United States legation and to establish a field radio station during that period of political convulsions.
+On the 28th, the battleship landed marines at Port-au-Prince, Haiti, to guard the United States Legation and to establish a field radio station during that period of political convulsions.
 She departed Port-au-Prince on 14 April after the restoration of some order under General Orestes Zamar, the new Haitian President.
 She coaled at Key West, then steamed to Vera Cruz where she sent a landing force ashore to join in the occupation of that city until her departure a month later.
 South Carolina spent the troubled summer of 1914 investigating conditions in Santo Domingo and Haiti.

-By the time she returned to Norfolk on 24 September, World War I had already been raging for almost two months.
+By the time she returned to Norfolk on 24 September 1914, World War I had already been raging for almost two months.
 A little less than a month later, on 14 October, the battleship entered the yard at Philadelphia.
 She emerged revitalized on 20 February 1915 and headed south for the usual battle practice in the vicinity of Cuba.
 The exercises took on new meaning since they were held on the heels of the diplomatic crisis triggered by Germany's declaring the waters around England to be a war zone.
 However, cooler heads prevailed and not even the sinking of Lusitania could provoke the United States to belligerency.
 Accordingly, for almost two years, South Carolina continued her routine of winter and spring exercises out of Guantanamo Bay, summer operations off Newport, and periodic repairs at Philadelphia.

 The entry of the United States into the war on the side of the Allies in April 1917 did not presage dramatic events for the Navy.
 Except for U-boats and an occasional disguised commerce raider, the Royal Navy had already cleared the seas of German naval might at such battles as Jutland and the Falkland Islands.
 Therefore, South Carolina continued to operate along the east coast through 1917 and for the first eight months of 1918.